josue-rojas/ebay-notifier/README.md

 ## eBay-notifier

-an electron app that scrapes every so often for new items and notifies. be the first one to see the items and have a higher chance of getting a deal.
+an electron react app that scrapes every so often for new items and notifies. be the first one to see the items and have a higher chance of getting a deal.

 ## Download
 - [Mac Build](https://github.com/josuerojasrojas/ebay-notifier/releases)